 Three failure modes have shown up in production, and each looks distinct in the workflow log:

-The credential is bad.
-The probe step shows HTTP 401 or HTTP 403 with Google’s error body inline. timbers’ draft step then fails with Error: LLM request failed, the script records op_failures > 0, and the final step fails the workflow red.
-The remediation is “rotate the secret,” which is a project-side credential change with no Conduit-side action needed.
+The AWS role or model path is bad.
+The probe step warns with the Bedrock/AWS CLI error inline.
+The draft step then fails through invoke-llm.sh, the script records op_failures > 0, and the final step fails the workflow red.
+The remediation is project-side: fix the repo variable, OIDC trust relationship, aws_region, or model input.

 The repository_dispatch is rejected.
 This is rare and usually means the CONDUIT_DISPATCH_TOKEN lacks the right scope, or the consumer repo’s webhook is misconfigured.
 The dispatch step fails with a 422 or 404 from gh api.
 The most common subform is the client_payload is not an object 422, which was a bug we fixed by switching from gh api -F to jq | gh api --input -.
 Now fixed in the action; if you see it on your own integration, you have copied an old recipe.